BlackGarl1c/BlackGarl1c/README.md

-<h2 align="left">Hello, My name is BlackGarl1c.
-I am a 15 years old who is a cybersecurity professional, game developer, entrepreneur, and data analyst with a passion for leveraging technology to create innovative solutions.</h2>
+<h2 align="left">Hello, my name is BlackGarl1c.
+I’m a 15-year-old cybersecurity professional, game developer, entrepreneur, and data analyst with a passion for leveraging technology to build innovative solutions.</h2>

 ###